BioNB330 - home - syllabus - lab

 Readings.
 Readings consist of preparatory readings for the materials covered in class, original literature, as well as explanatory notes that accompany some original literature.
 Check the webpage and your email regularly for updates on readings.
 Readings are mandatory.

 Lecture notes.
-Lecture notes and slides, when available, will be posted on the web before each lecture.
+Lecture notes are posted on the website, slides, when available, will be posted on the web before each lecture.

-Homework: Homework questions will be posted on the website; homework answers have to be submitted to BLACKBOARD by 6pm on the day before the next class.
-Email, call or come see Christiane or Dustin if you have trouble answering the homework questions.
+Homework: Homework questions will be posted on the website; homework answers have to be submitted to BLACKBOARD by 6pm on Sundays.
+Email, call or come see Christiane or Shane if you have trouble answering the homework questions.
 You will be graded only on the final product, independently how much help you receive.

-Computer lab: Lab exercises will use the freely available simulator NEURON.
+Lab modules: Lab exercises will use the freely available simulator NEURON.
 Check the lab-page for instructions and assignments.
-Lab exercises can be completed at home or in the teaching lab (Comstock Hall B160) during lab hours Tuesday afternoon (2.00 - 5.00 pm)).
-Lab reports are due December 5th at noon, to be emailed to the TA as a single file.
-Anytime before the last week of classes individual lab reports can be emailed to the TA to be corrected and for suggestions.
-You will be graded on the final product only.
+Lab exercises can be completed at home or in the teaching lab (Comstock Hall B160) during lab hours Monday (10 am - noon).
+Lab reports are due Sundays at 6pm and will be submitted via Blackboard.

-Question-answer sessions: The class TA, Dustin Rubinstein, will be available to answer questions and discuss the material during lab session.
-Dustin will be available Tuesday afternoon (time TBA) in the computer lab in Comstock Hall.
+Question-answer sessions: The class TA, Shane Peace, will be available to answer questions and discuss the material during lab session.
+Shane will be available Monday mornongs (10am - 11am) in the computer lab in Comstock Hall.
 Christiane Linster, the class instructor will be available every Monday and Wednesday after class to discuss the material and to answer questions (W245 Mudd Hall).
 You can also email questions or make appointments by email.

 Material: Preparation readings, notes, homework questions and slides will be posted as on the webpage.
 They will be added to the syllabus in time for each lecture.
 Make sure you check the webpage on a regular basis.